keboola/connection-docs/templates/google-analytics/google-analytics.md

 {: .image-popup}
 ![Google Analytics Data Source](/templates/google-analytics/google-analytics-data-source.png)

 Authorize your Google account and select the period for extracting the data.
-The list will automatically appear after authorization.
+The list of Google Analytics Profiles will automatically appear after the authorization.

 ### Google Search Console
 Using this data source is optional.